Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 Anonymous Survey Link - When a survey is made available for respondents, Qualtrics creates an anonymous survey link that you can use to either post on a website or send via email to a list of respondents.
 Anyone who uses the link will show up as an anonymous respondent, but you will capture their IP address.
 If you need to capture a particular user information, use Panels.

-Qualtrics Mailer - The Qualtrics Mailer tool lets you send out the survey via email.
+Email Survey Invitations - The Qualtrics Mailer tool lets you send out the survey via email.
 Each recipient will see a one-time-only link they can click to start the survey.
 It is unique for each recipient and can only be used once.
-By using this method, you can either use an existing Panel or create one from scratch.
+By using this method, you can either use an existing List or create one from scratch.
 In either case, you will capture user data about the recipient that will show you how each recipient responded on the survey.
 You can also use this to send out "Thank You" and "Reminder" emails.
 It is also possible to send out an anonymous link.

-Cross Tabulation - On the View Results tab, you have the option of setting up multivariable analysis of your data set.
+Cross Tabulation - On the Data & Analysis tab, you have the option of setting up multivariable analysis of your data set.
 Cross tabulation analysis will automatically calculate p-value and chi-square statistics for you.

 Qualtrics is an enormously flexible and powerful tool for creating surveys.
 Qualtrics cannot do everything, but it is amazing how well it adapts to a wide variety of situations.